Calgary Personal Injury Lawyers

 Under most policies, the two-year mark is an important stage in the life of a long-term disability claim.
 At this stage, the “own occupation” test can end and the new “any occupation” test comes into effect, making the eligibility for disability benefits more difficult.
 In some cases, the insurance companies will suggest you can do another job and deny your benefits.
 In some cases, this might include a job you have never done and one that you don’t think you are healthy enough to do.

-If you are facing this situation, our legal team can help you understand the denial and formally dispute the insurer’s decision.
+If you are facing this situation, our personal injury lawyers in Edmonton can help you understand the denial and formally dispute the insurer’s decision.
 Our lawyers can make a claim against the insurance company for the disability coverage you are entitled to as well as punitive and aggravated damages..

 Navigating a long-term disability claim can be difficult and confusing.
 No two claims are the same and both your obligations and that of the insurance company vary from policy to policy.
 Insurance companies do not always apply the confusing and technical terms fairly.
 This can result in an unreasonable denial of disability benefits.